Postural Orthostatic Tachycardia Syndrome (POTS)

 POTS might first be noticed after a viral infection or an injury.
 But it's hard to tell if one of these caused POTS or just happened around the same time that POTS became a problem.
 Research to learn more about the cause of POTS is underway.

-POTS affects more girls than boys, and is more common when one or both parents had POTS.
+POTS most often affects females, and is more common when one or both parents had it.
 It often begins in the early or mid-teens.

 Teens with these disorders often have POTS too:

 - Ehlers-Danlos syndrome